container-storage-interface/spec/spec.md

   // this capability.
 This is an OPTIONAL field. map<string, string> publish_info = 2;

-  // The path to which the volume will be published.
+  // The path to which the volume MAY be staged.
 It MUST be an
   // absolute path in the root filesystem of the process serving this
   // request.
 The CO SHALL ensure that there is only one
-  // staging_target_path per volume.
+  // `staging_target_path` per volume.
+The CO SHALL ensure that the
+  // process serving the request has `read` and `write` permission to
+  // the path, and is able to create files or directories at the path
+  // if it does not exist.
   // This is a REQUIRED field.
   string staging_target_path = 3;